Ventilation & Smoke Control Equipment Installation Business License in Dubai

 The GCC client base spans banking, insurance, government agencies, and healthcare, all of which face regulatory pressure to demonstrate robust cyber risk governance.
 For a Dubai South-based consultancy, this translates into a large, accessible, and relatively underserved market.

-Activity code 6209.14 sits within the ICT category and is issued as a Business Licence by Dubai South Business Hub Free Zone.
+Activity code 6209.14 sits within the ICT category and is issued as a Business License by Dubai South Business Hub Free Zone.
 It is aligned with the International Standard Industrial Classification (ISIC) framework, ensuring that the permitted activities are internationally recognised and clearly defined for client-facing engagements.

-Under this licence, a business is authorised to provide cyber risk assessments, vulnerability analysis, threat modelling, incident response planning, and compliance advisory services.
+Under this license, a business is authorised to provide cyber risk assessments, vulnerability analysis, threat modelling, incident response planning, and compliance advisory services.
 These activities cover the full lifecycle of a cyber risk engagement, from initial scoping and gap analysis through to remediation roadmaps and ongoing risk monitoring support.

-Services that fall outside this specific activity code, such as the development and sale of proprietary cybersecurity software products or the provision of telecommunications infrastructure, may require separate licences or additional regulatory approvals.
+Services that fall outside this specific activity code, such as the development and sale of proprietary cybersecurity software products or the provision of telecommunications infrastructure, may require separate licenses or additional regulatory approvals.
 It is important to define your service scope clearly during the application process to avoid ambiguity.

-The licence is particularly well suited to independent cybersecurity consultancies, managed security service providers, IT audit firms, and corporate risk advisers who primarily deliver professional services rather than physical products.
+The license is particularly well suited to independent cybersecurity consultancies, managed security service providers, IT audit firms, and corporate risk advisers who primarily deliver professional services rather than physical products.
 Businesses targeting GCC financial institutions, healthcare operators, and government contractors will find the activity scope closely aligned with typical client requirements.

 Setup Costs, Steps, and Timeline

 The total first-year cost of establishing a cyber risk management services company at Dubai South Business Hub Free Zone varies depending on the office arrangement and visa allocation selected.
-As an indicative figure, a basic package incorporating the licence fee, registration costs, and a flexi-desk arrangement typically falls in the range of AED 15,000 to AED 25,000.
-Visa costs are calculated separately and depend on the number of employment visas allocated to the licence, with each visa adding approximately AED 3,000 to AED 5,000 in government fees.
+As an indicative figure, a basic package incorporating the license fee, registration costs, and a flexi-desk arrangement typically falls in the range of AED 15,000 to AED 25,000.
+Visa costs are calculated separately and depend on the number of employment visas allocated to the license, with each visa adding approximately AED 3,000 to AED 5,000 in government fees.

 Facility options include flexi-desk arrangements, shared office spaces, and dedicated private offices.
-A flexi-desk satisfies the minimum physical presence requirement for most ICT licences and is the most cost-effective starting point for a lean consultancy operation.
+A flexi-desk satisfies the minimum physical presence requirement for most ICT licenses and is the most cost-effective starting point for a lean consultancy operation.
 Businesses anticipating team growth or requiring client-facing meeting facilities can upgrade to a dedicated office within the free zone.

 Crucially, Dubai South Business Hub Free Zone permits 100 per cent foreign ownership, meaning there is no requirement to appoint a local Emirati sponsor or partner.
 This makes the structure particularly attractive for international entrepreneurs and overseas firms seeking a wholly owned UAE presence.